-Just between us, do you have a “Most Embarrassing Moment”?
-You know, one time that sticks out more than any other and no matter how much time passes, every time you think about it, it still embarrasses you?
-Yeah, I think most of us do.
+Just between us, will you also share a “Most Embarrassing Moment”?
+You know, the one time that sticks out more than any other and no matter how much time passes, every time you think about it, it still embarrasses you?
+Yeah, most of us do.

-This ranks so high that it tips my embarrassment scale over on its ass—and at my age I’ve experienced more than my share of embarrassing moments.
+This one ranks so high that it tips my embarrassment scale onto its ass—besides, at my age I’ve already experienced more than my share of embarrassing moments.

-Years ago, when we lived in Indiana and my three daughters were in elementary school, we had a little neighbor girl, Lisa, who always came over wanting to play.
+Years ago, when we lived in Indiana and my three daughters were in elementary school, there was a little neighbor girl, Lisa, who always came over wanting to play.
 She was nice, well-behaved, and her mother, Jane Palmer, (not her real name) was head of the PTA at the same elementary school my children attended.

 There was one problem.
 Lisa always had a runny nose and her finger was continually ‘up there’ to the second knuckle, mining for God only knows what.